rockapot/crash/Story/Hour 04.md

 “Oh god.”
 “We thought we could escape, but we couldn’t.”
 “Oh god.”
-He caught himself backing away from her.
-He lit a cigarette.
+He caught himself backing away from her and stopped himself.
 “We have to tell someone.”
-He took a drag and passed it to her.
+There was a pack of Lucky Sevens in his flight jacket.
+Maybe the last pack on the whole damn planet.
+He lit one and took a drag then passed it to her.
 She accepted it but it went out before she brought it to her lips.
-She shook her head.
 “Such is fate,” she replied.
 “Are you sure what you saw?”
 “Yes.”